-The heart’s rhythm also is an important component of adequate function.
-If we think of the heart as having an electrical system that sends signals to coordinate heart muscle contraction and relaxation, any short circuit in the system can lead to an irregular heartbeat and then decreased function.
-When the heart begins to beat irregularly (arrhythmia), the heart may not fill properly with blood and not eject blood consistently or completely.
-Different areas of the heart can start generating their own electrical activity, compounding the problem.
+The heart’s rhythm also is an essential component of adequate function.
+Let's think of the heart as having an electrical system that sends signals to coordinate heart muscle contraction and relaxation.
+Any short circuit in the system can lead to an irregular heartbeat and decreased function.
+When the heart begins to beat irregularly (arrhythmia), the heart may not fill correctly with blood and not eject blood consistently or entirely.
+Different areas of the heart can start generating their electrical activity, compounding the problem.
 These compensatory mechanisms eventually will fail.

 Coronary Artery Disease

-Finally, a quick word about coronary heart disease.
-Dogs and cats rarely get coronary artery disease, which is a huge problem in people: the classic heart attack.
-Although myocardial infarctions (blockages of the coronary arteries) have been reported in the veterinary medical literature, they are rare.
+Finally, a quick word about coronary heart disease: Dogs and cats rarely get coronary artery disease, which is a huge problem in people – the classic heart attack.
+Although veterinary medical literature reports myocardial infarctions (blockages of the coronary arteries), they are rare.

-Routine veterinary visits can help detect emerging heart problems, and owners can watch for common signs of heart disease such as fatigue, decreased appetite and increased respiratory rate and effort.
-Many heart diseases are treatable, but only when caught early and treated appropriately.
+Routine veterinary visits can help detect emerging heart problems and help owners watch for common signs of heart disease, such as fatigue, decreased appetite and increased respiratory rate and effort.
+Many heart diseases are treatable but only when caught early and treated appropriately.

 What We're Doing to Help

-Morris Animal Foundation has been funding heart disease studies in dogs and cats since 1960.
-We’ve funded many studies on heart disease that are making a difference now to help our pets live longer, happier lives.
+Morris Animal Foundation has funded heart disease studies in dogs and cats since 1960.
+We’ve supported many studies on heart disease that are making a difference now to help our pets live longer, happier lives.

-In 2002, we funded a study looking at radiofrequency catheter ablation to treat life-threatening arrythmias in dogs.
-The technique is now in use in clinics with an astounding 95% success rate, saving countless lives.
+In 2002, we funded a study on radiofrequency catheter ablation to treat life-threatening arrhythmias in dogs.
+The technique is now used in clinics with an astounding 95% success rate, saving countless lives.

-Another exciting Foundation-funded study led to the development of a diagnostic test for subvalvular aortic stenosis (SAS) in Newfoundland dogs.
+Another exciting Foundation-funded study led to the developing of a diagnostic test for subvalvular aortic stenosis in Newfoundland dogs.
 The test has impacted breeders and lovers of these gentle giants and paved the way to keep heart disease out of the breed.
-The Foundation recently funded another study that will expand on these initial findings and could help not only Newfoundland dogs, but other breeds prone to SAS as well.
+The Foundation recently funded another study that will expand on these initial findings and could help Newfoundland dogs and other breeds prone to SAS as well.

 We’re passionate about helping dogs and cats with heart disease live longer, healthier lives.
 Learn more about all our cardiovascular studies and what you can do to help.